 You can also jump over to our ‘Sea Glass Gallery’ page where some of our viewers have sent in pictures of their great finds!

 Sea glass (or beach glass) is glass found on beaches along oceans or large lakes that has been tumbled and smoothed by the water and sand, creating small pieces of smooth, frosted glass.
 Sea glass originates from bottles and jars that enter the water as litter and become broken up by the waves and rocks.
 Green, clear, brown, and amber beach glass is common (consider the most common colors of beer-bottles), though light blues, yellows and pink varieties have also been known to appear.
 Much more rare are grey, purple, bright red, and the black varieties.
 Red sea glass is found only once for every 5,000 pieces found, while the rarest of all seaglass, orange, can be found about once every 10,000 pieces.
 “Black” sea glass is rarely found and often originates from pre-1860 glass that is actually dark olive green.
-Some black sea glass is found around Australia, originating from 1940s beer bottles.
+Some black sea glass is found around Australia and PEI, originating from 1940s beer bottles.
 Its rarity is due to the obscure materials that were used with glass to make the bottles, which increased its rate of decomposition.

 The North American Sea Glass Assciation provides specific information on how to distinguish genuine from artificial Sea Glass along with some ‘buying tips’ to help you out if you are unfamiliar with the characteristics of authentic Sea Glass.